What is Measure L?

 Safeguards and Funding

-- Measure L would be paid for by local property owners at an annual cost not to exceed 6 cents per $100 of assessed valuation
+- Measure L would be is for by local property owners at an annual cost not to exceed 6 cents per $100 of assessed valuation

 - Proceeds could not be used for administrative salaries or positions

 - Spending would be monitored by a citizens oversight committee and audited annually